Hawaii is renowned for having some of the world’s best sunsets and Waikiki is no exception!

 This scenic location which is also known for being a famous cliff-jumping spot is best enjoyed from the shore if you are not an experienced swimmer or surfer, especially since there are no lifeguards around.

-Be sure to arrive early in order to find a comfortable spot to enjoy the sunset at Waikiki.
+Be sure to arrive early to find a comfortable spot to enjoy the sunset at Waikiki.

 What better way to embrace the sunset at Waikiki Beach than gazing at it from scenic views on a sandy beach?
 The Kuilei Cliffs Beach Park at the foothills of Diamond Head is the perfect location.